-A DAW is a software that allows you to record, edit and mix multiple tracks of audio on your computer.
+A DAW is software that allows you to record, edit, and mix multiple tracks of audio on your computer.
 This is just what is done with your favourite songs on Spotify, using large consoles in expensive studios.
-With Reaper, you can record all of your instruments (including plug in effects) at once with a live backing band, or, if you are working alone, one at a time, playing back previous recordings while recording new tracks alongside them.
+With Reaper DAW, you can record all of your instruments (including plug in effects) at once with a live backing band, or, if you are working alone, one at a time, playing back previous recordings while recording new tracks alongside them.

 For the purposes of this discussion, I will assume that you are working alone.
 I will also assume that you use Windows, though there is still plenty to learn from this article if you are on a Mac or Linux machine.
 Shortcut keys often work similarly on a Mac if you replace the PC control with the Apple command key.
 Ok, let’s get started!

 As with other DAWs, Reaper has a lot of flexibility built-in to suit your creative recording needs.
 It is capable of recording just as high quality recordings as any other Digital Audio Workstation DAW, as well as MIDI recording editing.
 It is fully-functional and multi-purpose.
 Plus, you can edit your recordings to fix mistakes, change arrangements after recording is finished, or simply re-record a section altogether.

 You can use a metronome to stay in time, speed up or slow down the tempo without affecting existing recordings to work your way up to speed with a challenging phrase.
 Also, you can change pitch to fix a vocal error on an otherwise good take, de-ess and EQ out the rumble of the ever-present AC and compress a mix to bind it together.

 Add reverb or delay and devise complex routing for parallel processing of grouped tracks to simulate a more pleasant-sounding recording room than your bedroom can do by itself and get just the right sound for your final mix.